-Tools > Indent Syntax > Auto Indent
+Edit > Indent Syntax > Auto Indent

-When you automatically indent text, any existing indentation is removed and replaced with the automatically generated indents.
-Note that automatically indenting code within a BEGIN PROGRAM block may break the code if it depends on specific indentation to function, such as Python code containing loops and conditional blocks.
+When you automatically indent the text, any existing indentation is removed and replaced with the automatically generated indents.
+Note that automatically indenting code within a BEGIN PROGRAM block may break the code if it depends on a specific indentation to function, such as Python code containing loops and conditional blocks.

-Syntax formatted with the auto-indent feature may not run in batch mode.
-For example, auto-indenting an INPUT PROGRAM-END INPUT PROGRAM, LOOP-END LOOP, DO IF-END IF or DO REPEAT-END
+Syntax that is formatted with the auto-indent feature may not run in batch mode.
+For example, auto-indenting an INPUT PROGRAM-END INPUT PROGRAM, LOOP-END LOOP, DO IF-END IF or DO

-REPEAT block will cause the syntax to fail in batch mode because commands in the block will be indented and will not start in column 1 as required for batch mode.
+REPEAT - END REPEAT block cause the syntax to fail in batch mode because commands in the block are indented and do not start in column 1 as required for batch mode.
 You can, however, use the -i switch in batch mode to force the Batch Facility to use interactive syntax rules.
-See the topic "Syntax Rules" on page 161 for more information.
+For more information, see "Syntax Rules" on page 165.